-Our principal source of liquidity and capital in recent periods has been cash flows provided by operating activities, our Credit Agreement and our Seamap Credit Facility (as defined below).
+Our principal source of liquidity and capital in recent periods has been cash flows provided by operating activities, our Credit Agreement, our Seamap Credit Facility (as defined below) and, in fiscal 2017, proceeds from the issuance of preferred stock.
 The principal factor that has affected our cash flow from operating activities is the level of oil and gas exploration and development activities as discussed above.

 We believe that our liquidity needs for the next 12 months will be met from cash on hand, cash provided by operating activities, proceeds from the issuance of preferred stock and from proceeds from our Credit Agreement, taking into account the possible restrictions on funds from our foreign subsidiaries.
 However, should our needs for liquidity increase, such as to make an acquisition, we may seek to issue debt or equity securities.
-As more fully discussed below, in June 2016, we completed a public offering of preferred stock which resulted in net proceeds to us of approximately \$7.0 million.
+As more fully discussed below, in June 2016, we completed a public offering of preferred stock which resulted in net proceeds to us of approximately \$7.1 million.
+We have filed with the SEC a shelf registration statement pursuant to which we may issue from time to time up to \$50 million in common stock, warrants, preferred stock, debt securities or any combination thereof, subject to annual limitations based on the value of our market capitalization.